chappers/CarND-Behavioral-Cloning-P3/writeup_report.md

 *  I believe modifying drive.py and retraining with speed component is important for success in track 2, as in the video for track 2 (`video_test1.mp4`) shows that driving at set speed of 20mph is simply too fast.

 Here is a video recording of track 1 being complete (and track 2 failure).
-This one isn't as new as the one in the repository, but should give a sense of what can be done using only track 1 data.
+This one isn't as new as the one in the repository, but should give a sense of what can be done using only track 1 data:

 [![screenshot.png](screenshot.png)](https://www.youtube.com/watch?v=juT66CbOJpo)